Trail Writing - an immersion in imagination and the natural world

 Inga has PhDs in creative writing and English literature, with her most recent thesis exploring the history of Australian nature writing.
 She has been running nature writing workshops and retreats for the last 14 years.
 Inga lives on the far south coast of NSW.
 When not at her desk, she can usually be found out walking, with her camera.

 Through pre-walk reading, discussion, and daily field exercises, you’ll hone your observation skills on the trail and develop a practice of paying attention.
 You’ll receive tips on keeping a nature journal, as well as deepening your knowledge of nature writing and Tasmania’s natural and literary history.
-We’ll finish the walk with a full-day writing workshop to develop your capacity to describe your experience, create metaphors that resonate from the landscape, and share your narrative of the journey through story.
+We’ll finish the walk with two nights and a full-day writing workshop at the beautiful, historic Quamby Estate where we you exclusive use of the Estate to develop your capacity to describe your experience, create metaphors that resonate from the landscape, and share your narrative of the journey through story.
 You’ll also explore the concept of ecological writing and techniques for depicting the more-than-human world.
 You will have the opportunity to submit a short piece (2000-4000 words) to Inga after the walk for feedback.

 Cradle Mountain Huts Walk (6-days)

 Tasmania’s Overland Track is famous the world over and our signature trip is the way to experience it in classic style.
 Across six days, our most popular Overland experience completes the full journey from World Heritage-listed Cradle Mountain to Lake St Clair.
 The fully guided walk begins at Waldheim in Cradle Valley and journeys some 65 kilometres through to Lake St Clair, Australia’s deepest natural lake.
 Our signature trip does not include multiple side trips, but there is the opportunity on Day 4 to summit Mount Ossa.

 Day 1: Waldheim to Barn Bluff Hut

 Approximately 7 hours walking